FloorBroekgaarden/FloorBroekgaarden.github.io/_pages/gwtc5.md

 <p>Key results from the mass distribution:</p>
 <ul>
   <li><strong>No empty gap between 3–5 M<sub>☉</sub></strong>.
 With GWTC-5, the models rule out a completely empty "lower mass gap."
-This is now very solidly established: binary black holes do form in what was historically thought to be a forbidden mass range.</li>
+This is now very solidly established: binary black holes do form black holes in what was historically thought to be a forbidden mass range.
+This was initially really puzzling — astronomers have long been (and still are) puzzled about how to populate this range, because stellar evolution theory predicted that the progenitor stars should instead be completely disrupted by something called pair-instability supernovae, exploding without leaving behind any remnant that could later merge as a binary black hole.</li>
   <li><strong>Features at ~10 M<sub>☉</sub> and ~35 M<sub>☉</sub></strong> in the primary mass distribution continue to appear across models.
 Their origin is debated — they may reflect features in the stellar initial mass function, the pair-instability supernova mass spectrum, or something else entirely.</li>
   <li>The distribution extends to high masses without going to zero, confirming that BBH systems with m<sub>1</sub> ~ 70–100 M<sub>☉</sub> do form and merge.</li>
   <li><strong>No clear pair-instability supernova (PISN) gap.</strong> Although the primary-mass distribution steepens at high mass, it extends smoothly beyond 100 M<sub>☉</sub> with no clean cutoff.
 Early on, many theoretical models predicted a PISN mass gap — a range of black hole masses that stellar evolution cannot produce directly, because very massive stars are disrupted by pair-instability supernovae before collapse.
 The data suggest that if such a gap exists, it is being filled — most likely by hierarchical mergers from dense stellar environments, which can build up black holes above the PISN threshold one merger at a time.
 This is a really important result: it's a reminder that the observed mass spectrum is probably a superposition of multiple formation channels, and clean theoretical features get mixed and washed out in the data.</li>